kno3comma14/personal-posts/wasm/wasm-introduction.md

 JavaScript running resource-intensive applications like video editors, 3D games, and son on, is far away to compete with the native performance.
-Remember JavaScript was designed for humans and contains rules and redundancy that must be checked by the browser in order to run.
+Remember JavaScript was designed for humans and contains rules and redundancy that must be checked by the browser in order to run the source code.
 ## How to solve this problem?
 One of the many solutions for this problem could be the inclusion of a new lower level language with a compact binary format to run alongside with JavaScript.
 In this way, we could use this language to develop near-native